How difficult is to crack TISSNET Exam?rinky vora

 - Your focus should be on Ecological and Environmental topics because they are expected to recur in most cases.

-- Social awareness another important topic.
+- Social awareness of another important topic.
 Focus on General awareness.

-- Sections like theses have no particular portion and hence it is better to prepare for all the sections
+- Sections like these have no particular portion and hence it is better to prepare for all the sections

-- Paper of the year 2016 was more focused centric on budget, government schemes and independence day
+- The paper of the year 2016 was more focused centric on budget, government schemes and independence day

-- Paper of the year 2017 was more focused centric on Social laws as compared to schemes
+- The paper of the year 2017 was more focused centric on Social laws as compared to schemes

 Section II: Mathematics & Logical Reasoning